GridOPTICS/GridPACK/docs/user_manual/sphinx/Section9-ApplicationModules.rst

 ``Qmax`` or ``Qmin`` limits are switched to PQ buses and the power flow is re-solved.
 The ``maxQlimIterations`` parameter (default 3) controls the maximum number of outer PV-to-PQ switching iterations.
+The ``qlimDeadband`` parameter (default 0.1 Mvar) sets a tolerance around the reactive power limits: a PV bus is only converted to PQ when its required Q exceeds a limit by more than this amount, preventing spurious switching due to small numerical imbalances near the limit.

 The ``SwitchedShunt`` parameter (default ``false``) enables automatic switched shunt voltage control.
 When enabled, buses with switched shunt